 Prebreeding and Infertility Examinations for Mares

-A pre-breeding mare examinations is a good opportunity to discuss the reproduction process and any questions you may have, as well as checking your mare’s suitability for breeding.
+A pre-breeding mare examination is a good opportunity to discuss the reproduction process and any questions you may have, as well as checking your mare’s suitability for breeding.

 Looking for information on artificial insemination?